Winter Skincare Tips: How To Maintain Healthy Skin In Cold Weather

-3. This is when you that humidifier comes in handy.
+3. This is when your that humidifier comes in handy.

 You know that feeling that you get when you have run the heat too long and too high in your car.
 You know how uncomfortable it gets after a while.
 The problem is that you are essentially making your car an arid wasteland.
-The moisture is being pumped out of the air and is replaced with just more hot air.
-For your skin, imagine that episode of Spongebob where he stays in Sandy's dome a bit too long.
-If you don't watch Spongebob, think about what happens to a sponge when you put it in the sun.
-That is happening to your skin!
-It's drying out and shriveling up.
+The moisture is being pumped out of the air and is replaced with just more hot air, drying out your skin.
 The same can happen in your home if you run the heat for too long.
 This time of year is when it is important to run that humidifier that sits in the corner of your living room.
 This will add moisture to your home's atmosphere, which in turn helps your skin.

 4. Be picky about your moisturizer.

 The winter is not time to be skipping out on this step in your skincare process.
 It may be the most crucial time to invest in a good moisturizer.
-When choosing make sure you pick a heavy cream based moisturizer.
-These typically help lock in moisture better than lotions or gels.
+When choosing make sure you pick one that locks in moisture deep into your skin.
 Also look for natural ingredients and oils that help boost hydration.
 Avoid products that contain preservatives that may further irritate your already dry skin.
 When it comes down to it, pick a product that works for you.

 BONUS TIP: Do the same for you cleanser.
 Avoid harsh cleansers that dry out your skin.
 Hydrated skin is healthy skin.